Ventus218/sleep-detection-and-safety-pull-over/README.md

 The vehicle’s cruise control system is designed to operate only in the slowest lane (already adjacent to the emergency lane).

+## Motivations

+Many manifacturers when providing some kind of autonomous driving (in our case an adaptive cruise control with lane-keeping functionality) require the driver to be responsible for the vehicle.

+We want to provide a system that can enforce this requirement by trying to wake up a drowsy driver or if that is not possible to bring the vehicle to a safe stop in the shortest amount of time possible.

 ## Analisys

 We detect driver drowsiness or more generally inattention by leveraging an